 But hot springs?
 Hold the damn phone child, because the intermingling of Nevada hot springs and any activity under this beautiful Silver State sun makes for the ultimate saucy pair.
 You can’t go wrong with your combo—you’ve simply gotta follow your fav Nevada passion and know that, in this soak-rich state, there's probably gonna be a hot spring waiting for you, after… or even right at the same time.

-Read on for 10 Nevada hot spring pairings that just won’t quit. #NVHotSprings
+Read on for 10 Nevada hot spring pairings that around here, we have a hard time refusing. #NVHotSprings